niklasramo/tikki/README.md

 <h3><a id="ticker" href="#ticker" aria-hidden="true">#</a> Auto-tick states</h3>

-Tikki has three states for auto-ticking: "on demand", "continuous" and "paused".
+There are three states for auto-ticking: "on demand", "continuous" and "paused".
 The default is "on demand", which will only tick when there are listeners in the ticker.
 In "continuous" state the ticker will tick continuously and in "paused" state the ticker will not tick at all.
-The "paused" state is mostly meant for situations where you want to manually call the `tick` method, e.g. in your custom animation loop.
-You can also change the auto-tick state dynamically on the fly and Tikki will automatically resume ticking or pause ticking depending on the new state.
+The "paused" state is mostly meant for situations where you want to manually call `tick` method, e.g. in your custom animation loop.
+You can also change the auto-tick state dynamically on the fly and ticker will automatically resume/pause ticking depending on the new state.

 ```typescript
 import { Ticker, AutoTickState } from 'tikki';